Gustav Suits: Childhood and education

-Suits was born in the parish of Võnnu to teacher Hindrik Suits and Liis Suits (née Kerge).
+Suits was born in the parish of Võnnu to the teacher Hindrik Suits and Liis Suits (née Kerge).
 He had an older sister, Ann.
 In 1895, Suits moved to Tartu, Estonia to study at the Alexander Gymnasium.
 Suits so enjoyed this bustling university town and its intellectual centers that he became determined to become a part of its literary society.
 By the time he was 16 years old, the newspaper Uus Aeg (New Time) published his first critical essay.
-In 1899, the newspaper published his first poem, Water Lilies.
+In 1899, the newspaper published his first poem, "Vesiroosid" (Water Lilies).

 Literary career

-In 1901, Suits began spending his summers tutoring in the German and French languages.
-In the same year, he founded the literary society "Friends of Literature" (Kirjanduse Sõbrad), a group that included A. H. Tammsaare, who was to become Estonia's greatest novelist.
-The society published a journal called "Rays" (Kiired).
+In 1901, Suits began spending his summers tutoring German and French.
+In the same year, he founded the literary society Kirjanduse Sõbrad (Friends of Literature), a group that included A. H. Tammsaare, who was to become Estonia's greatest novelist.
+The society published a journal called Kiired (Rays).

-Between 1905 and 1916, Suits was closely connected to the Estonian literary movement group known as Noor-Eesti, or Young Estonia.
+Between 1905 and 1916, Suits was closely connected to the Estonian literary movement group known as Noor-Eesti (Young Estonia).
 In these years, Noor Eesti became publicly active, bringing European influence into Estonian literature and influencing European literature with Estonian styles.
 Between 1917 and 1919, Suits was politically active in the Estonian Socialist Revolutionary Party.

 In 1921, Suits became the first person to teach literature in Estonian at a post-secondary school level.
 Until he left the post in 1944, he published a multitude of research essays focusing on Estonian literature.
 Suits founded the Estonian Academic Literary Society in 1924.

 In 1941, Suits experienced the loss of his home.
 It, along with hundreds of manuscripts, burned to the ground.

-In 1944, Suits and approximately 70,000 other Estonians fled the Soviet-occupied Estonia.
+In 1944, Suits and approximately 70,000 other Estonians fled Soviet-occupied Estonia.
 He and his family lived in Stockholm, Sweden, where Suits wrote most of his poetry and many of his research papers.

 Themes and style

 Suits's poetry combines extremely personal and very general elements.
 Frequently, it addresses Estonian history and the fate of humanity.
 His early poetry reflects the revolution brewing in Estonia between 1900 and 1917 and the youth movement.
-His poems contain militant, romantic and disappointed tones after the revolution.
-Suits uses symbolism, metaphors and allusions frequently.
+His poems contain militant, romantic, and disappointed tones after the revolution.
+Suits frequently used symbolism, metaphors, and allusions.